-Failure to abide by this Policy may result in disciplinary action by PRDOH and sanctions by HUD.
+Failure to abide by this Policy may result in disciplinary action by PRDOH and sanctions and/or additional conditions imposed by HUD, as established in 2 C.F.R. § 200.338.

 6.1 Preventing a PII Breach

 PRDOH is responsible for the CDBG-DR Programs' accountability with upholding this Policy and overseeing, coordinating and facilitating compliance efforts.
 PRDOH shall ensure CDBG-DR employees, subrecipients, and personnel are instructed on breach confidentiality, nondisclosure, and PII protection and breach measures.